 Those participating in the Nonlinear Analysis and PDE seminar may

 also be interested in the Geometric Analysis Seminar

-Tuesdays in the same room 6496 starting at 3pm.
+Thursdays in the same room 6496 starting at 3pm.

-SCHEDULE Spring 2019:
+SCHEDULE Fall 2019:

 Mohameden Ahmedou, Giessen University (Germany)

 The Q-curvature is a scalar quantity which plays a central role in